Chinese woman's Tesla protest prompts 5-day detention, company apology

 That prompted founder Elon Musk to say that if Tesla used cameras to spy in China or anywhere, it would be shut down.
 Earlier this month, Tesla said cameras in its cars are not activated outside of North America.

+The woman whose protest started it all will be detained for five days, Shanghai police said on Tuesday.

-Reporting by Josh Horwitz and Yilei Sun; additional reporting by the Shanghai newsroom; editing by Jane Wardell, Tony Munroe and Dan Grebler
+Reporting by Josh Horwitz and Yilei Sun; additional reporting by the Shanghai newsroom; editing by Dan Grebler and Nick Zieminski

 Our Standards: The Thomson Reuters Trust Principles.